ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

 - On the ^results attribute, the LTI grabbed by the ^command attribute are placed.

 Each time you load an LTI into working memory, the STI created will always be unique.
 This means that if the same LTI is retrieved multiple times, each retrieval points to a unique STI instance in working memory.
 STIs can be modified in working memory, but this has no effect on the linked LTI in semantic memory.
 For simplicity, we will represent working memory, semantic memory, and the smem command and result links as seen below.
+However, keep in mind that the smem command and result links are built into the architecture of working memory.

 ![Smem Introduction](./images/smem1.png)